(a.k.a. Silver Fir, Eastern Fir, Canadian Fir)

 (Abies balsamea or Pinus balsamea)

-Highly fragrant and very popular as a Christmas tree, the Balsam Fir can grow to heights of 60-90 feet, can grow in partial shade and somewhat swampy soils, and can live for over 200 years.
-It serves well as a privacy screen or windbreak due to it’s fairly average 1 foot annual growth rate combined with its dense foliage.
-The Balsam Fir’s popularity as a Christmas tree cannot be overstated.
+Highly fragrant and very popular as a Christmas tree, Balsam Fir seedlings can grow to heights of 60-90 feet, can grow in partial shade and darker damp rich soils, and can live for over 200 years.
+This species of Fir serves well as an evergreen privacy screen or natural windbreak due to it’s decent 1 foot average annual growth rate combined with its dense foliage.
+The popularity of Balsam Fir seedlings for use as a Christmas tree cannot be overstated, due in large part to its pleasing conical shape, soft dark green short flat needles, and beautiful aroma.
+Be sure to take pause and smell the coniferous odors when you open up a box of these beauties.

-Wildlife rely extensively on this tree for shelter and also for food [mostly the seed], and although deer may eat small amounts, they do not prefer it over other food sources.
-Martens, hares and songbirds often take refuge in thick Balsam Fir stands.
+Wildlife rely extensively on this tree for shelter and also for food [mostly the seed], with Martens, hares and songbirds often taking refuge in thick Balsam Fir stands.
+And although deer will eat them, they do not prefer Balsams over other food sources, but this species is vulnerable.